Conte-Ecology/basinCharacteristics/fwsWetlands/README.md

 Wetland & Open Water Area
 =========================

-This script produces a spatial dataset "Open Water" and "Wetland" land coverage, based on the USFWS National Wetlands Inventory.
+This script produces the spatial datasets of "Open Water" and "Wetland" land coverage, based on the USFWS National Wetlands Inventory.
+In each raster, a value of 1 represents the presence the specified land cover classification and a 0 represents the absence.

 ## Data Sources